 According to Community Survey, 2016 about 89% of households in uMhlathuze obtain water from the uMhlathuze Municipality. households obtain water from Water tankers.
-Very few households are still reliant Borehole and spring to obtain water.
-More than 43,000 households obtain water through inside the dwellina.
-Community Survey 2016 indicates that more than 45 000 households have access to safe drinking water uMhlathuze Municipal. in
+Verv households are still reliant on Borehole and spring to obtain More than 43,000 water. households obtain water through inside the dwelling. pipes Community Survey 2016 indicates that more than 45 000 households have access to safe drinking water in uMhlathuze Municipal.
+The